University of North Texas Health Science Center-Texas College of Osteopathic Medicine - UNTHSC-TCOM

 SuburbanFacilities

-The University of North Texas Health Science Center campus is located on 33 acres outside downtown Fort Worth in the city’s cultural district.
+The University of North Texas Health Science Center at Fort Worth campus is located on 33 acres outside downtown Fort Worth in the city’s cultural district.
 The campus is surrounded by some of the nation’s more prestigious art galleries and museums, as well as a number of residential areas.

-The Gibson D. Lewis Library offers a variety of group and quiet study spaces across three floors of a free-standing building with all floors available 24 hours per day, 7 days a week.
+The Gibson D. Lewis Library offers a variety of group and quiet study spaces across three floors of a free-standing building with all floors available 24 hours per day, seven days a week.
 The library collection includes over 25,000 electronic journals, 28,000 print and electronic books, and 162 searchable databases.
-All electronic resources are available at anytime from anywhere in the world via the library web site.
+All electronic resources are available at anytime from anywhere in the world via the library website.

 In 2022, a new 15,000 state-of-the-art simulation center with artificial intelligence and virtual reality resources opened.
 The center has virtual reality rooms, a procedural skills training space, exam rooms, and learning lounges.